 Do you really have to row at 6am in winter?

-The busy nature of Cambridge life means the time when nine people are most likely to be free is in the morning.
-At the weekends we can’t row until after 11am, and during Easter term, almost all rowing is in the afternoon or evening as it is light for longer, so there’s plenty of opportunity for sleep.
+The busy nature of Cambridge life means that the time when nine people are most likely to be free is in the morning.
+At the weekends, we can’t row until after 11am.
+Also, during Easter term, almost all rowing is in the afternoon or the evening, as it’s light for longer.
+So, there’s plenty of opportunity for sleep.

 How much does it cost to row?

 What kind of kit do I need?
 What should I wear to row/cox?

 Not answered your question?